NordicHPC/sonar/doc/HOWTO-DAEMON.md

 the curl command line only if the password was provided by `upload-password`, never if it was provided by `upload-password-file`.

+Security note: Passing authentication information over a plain http connection is a Bad Idea.

+The `ca-file`, if present, is a certificate that is used for validating the server and encrypting an https connection.
+Often, this is self-signed.
+It is better, if possible, to provide the host with an official certificate.

 ### `[directory]` section